- Duration: 3 years

 The aims of the PhD programme can be described as follows:

-3) to contribute to the development of new knowledge, new theories, methods, interpretations, and forms of documentation in the field.
+- can contribute to the development of new knowledge, new theories, methods, interpretations, and forms of documentation in the field.

-3) to handle complex academic issues and challenge established knowledge and practice in the field.
+- can handle complex academic issues and challenge established knowledge and practice in the field.

 These qualifications are to be developed in and by the individual PhD student in cooperation with supervisors and relevant research groups.
 It is the task of the supervisors and the research groups to specify and apply the general competencies to their own field and the corresponding area of research within the PhD education.
-The qualification process is a process of socialization into research.
+The qualification process is a process of socialisation into research.
 The primary arena for learning is the actual practice of research and the work with the PhD thesis, which includes:

 - the design of the project, including formulation of a research question